onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/faucet.md

 curl -X POST http://testnet1.onomy.io:8000/ -H  "accept: application/json" -H  "Content-Type: application/json" -d "{  \"address\": \"$ONOMY_VALIDATOR_ADDRESS\",  \"coins\": [    \"10nom\"  ]}"
 ```

-This will provide you 10 NOM from the faucet storage.
+This will provide you 10 NOM from the faucet.

-You can check your account balances by using this command line:
+You can check your account balances by using this command:
 ```
 onomyd --home $HOME/.onomy query bank balances $ACCOUNT_ADDRESS